Get HH posts in your email!

 I received the following message from a friend this morning:

 "When I was walking out of the supply store yesterday, hands full of boxes, this older man, an employee, asked whether I was ticklish.
 I say "no" and start walking away fast.
 He then says "I was going to tickle you... do you have time?
 I say "huh? no..." and kept walking.
-He stayed behind me ...
+He stayed behind me and asks ...

 After writing my post on Success, the following question bubbled up on Facebook: